Why testing conditional independence is so hard?

 \[\text{KCI} = \mathbb{E} \left[ k_C(C,C') \, \delta_{A\mid C}(C) \delta_{A\mid C}(C') \delta_{B\mid C}(C) \delta_{B\mid C}(C') \right].\]

-So the regression errors induce a nonzero population statistic.
+So the regression errors induce a nonzero population statistic which leads to inflated Type I error.

 This is not sampling noise.